GeoscienceAustralia/HiQGA.jl/docs/src/index.md

 If you don't already have access to a `julia` binary, download the appropriate version `.tar.gz` from [here](https://julialang.org/downloads/) and then untar it in a location you have write access to, like so:
 ```
 cd /somwehere/home/me
-tar -xvzf /somwehere/home/me/julia-x.x.x.ta.gz
+tar -xvzf /somwehere/home/me/julia-x.x.x.tar.gz
 ```
 Then, in your `$HOME/bin` directory make a symlink to the julia binary like so:
 ```
 cd ~/bin
 ln -s /somwehere/home/me/julia-x.x.x/bin/julia .
 ```
 Make sure your `$HOME/bin` is in your `$PATH` else which you can check with `echo $PATH | grep"$HOME/bin"`.
-If you do not see your `bin` directory highlighted, do `export PATH=~/opt/bin:$PATH`
+If you do not see your `bin` directory highlighted, do `export PATH=~/bin:$PATH`
 The preferred development and usage environment for HiQGA is [Visual Studio Code](https://code.visualstudio.com/), which provides interactive execution of Julia code through the [VSCode Julia extension](https://code.visualstudio.com/docs/languages/julia).
 To install VSCode on the National Computational Infrastructure (NCI), you need to extract the VSCode rpm package using the steps in [this gist](https://gist.github.com/a2ray/701347f703b72abb630d2521b43c5f22), to a location where your account has write access.
 You will NOT be using vscode on a gadi login node, but on OOD.

 Get Julia language support from VSCode after launching the VSCode binary by going to File->Extensions by searching for Julia.
-If after installation it doesn't find the Julia binary, go to File->Extensions->Julia->Manage(the little gear icon) and manually type in `/home/yourusername/bin/julia` in the "Executable Path" field.
+If after installation it doesn't find the Julia binary, go to File->Extensions->Julia->Manage (the little gear icon) and manually type in `/home/yourusername/bin/julia` in the "Executable Path" field.

 It is also useful to use Revise.jl to ensure changes to the package are immediately reflected in a running Julia REPL (this is the reason that Revise is a dependency on some example scripts as noted above).
 More information on a workflow to use Revise during development can be found [here](https://gist.github.com/a2ray/e593751b24e45f8160ba8041fb811680).